ccarabine/payrollapp/docs/known_issues.md

 ___

-### During testing the following issues were identified and corrected
+### During testing, the following issues were identified and corrected

 - **Issue:**

-    *Display records in display menu options 1,2 and 3 would only show a limtied amount of fields due to the constraints of the deployment terminal, which is set to 80 characters*
+    *Display records in display menu options 1,2 and 3 would only show a limited amount of fields due to the constraints of the deployment terminal, which is set to 80 characters*

 - **Corrective action:**